Public-Health-Scotland/vscode_prep/README.md

 - You can skip this section if you have never installed any extensions in your vs code
 - You can use uninstall_extensions.sh from this repo in order to remove all extensions.
 It is recommended if you have previously installed extensions.
 - Open a terminal on vscode (ctrl + shift + ') if you haven't opened one yet.
-- Make shure uninstall_extensions.sh has executable permissions, run this command: `ls -l uninstall_extensions.sh`.
+- Make sure uninstall_extensions.sh has executable permissions, run this command: `ls -l uninstall_extensions.sh`.
 You should see "x" on the left hand side permissions file details section.

 ## Extensions for vscode
 There are some extensions which will help to improve your development experience.
 The script called “install_extensions.sh” will automate the installation process.
 You can modify this file depending on your needs.
 These are the most used extensions you can find in the script: